Nirav-Madhani/DBMS_Project/README.md

 ## My Contribution

 1. Create Tables in MySql
-2. Write backedn part in php like authentication and connection to database.
+2. Write backend part in php like authentication and connection to database.
 3. Converting HTML files provided to work with php code

 ## Screenshot of Output